 The meniscus is a crescent-shaped piece of cartilage located between the femur and tibia bones.
 It forms a buffer between these two bones and protects the joint.
 Each knee has two menisci that help cushion the joint.
 A tear in the meniscus requires treatment so that you can get back to optimal health, function, and mobility.
-Our AICA Orthopedics specialists will provide treatment for a torn meniscus so that you can return to life as quickly as possible.
+Our AICA Orthopedic doctors will provide treatment for a torn meniscus so that you can return to life as quickly as possible.

 Meniscus tears occur when too much pressure is placed on the knee joint, such as when your knee rotates too far in a certain direction.
 A lot of meniscus tears occur during hard contact sports, such as football, or sports that require lots of turning and pivoting, such as basketball.

 But it’s not just athletes who experience torn menisci.
 Simply standing up too fast from a squatting position can result in injury and a torn meniscus, or you can simply move abruptly and experience a tear, especially if your meniscus is worn down and weak already.